sarahcdev/sarahcdev/README.md

   <p>The next point, that the GI is not useful on a population level because of individual differences in metabolism, is one of those technicalities that this podcast loves to weaponize dishonestly.
 You could "disprove" any scientific study that uses living organisms as subjects if any amount of individual variance rendered the data useless. </p>

   <p> She notes that the original study only had 5 to 10 volunteers, which is indeed a small sample size.
 The "small sample size" complaint is another technicality that Maintenance Phase often uses to try to discredit research it does not like (sometimes incorrectly, as now).
 Sure, the original, seminal study had a small sample size.
 But Gordon conveniently leaves out the decades of research that have happened between 1981 and now which validate the 1981 research.
 The Sydney University Glycemic Index Research Service (SUGiRS), which maintains a GI database, is actively conducting research on the GI, Glycemic Load, and Insulin Index of foods [3].
 To measure the GI of a new food for its index, SUGiRS recruits a cohort of 10 healthy volunteers, much like the original Jenkins study.
 These are not the <i>same</i> 10 people across every study.
 This is also repeatable research.
-You could do it at home with a continuous glucose monitor and 9 of your closest healthy friends.
+You could do it at home with a continuous glucose monitor and 9 of your closest friends.
 Report back if you make a discovery. </p>

   <p>If you do actually have a continuous glucose monitor ("CGM"), you can build your own personal GI.
 Then you can ignore broad GI recommendations and just maintain a low GI/GL diet for your individual body.
 Even better!
 But not everyone has a CGM, so a database such as SUGiRS' is probably the next-best approximation we have.
 Is Maintenance Phase really arguing that the GI does not provide useful guidance at the population level at all? </p>